“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 Infected...?
 He'd need to ask later. “...Haven't noticed what?”
 Sairek asked instead.

-“There’s none of them.
-Not even in the distance.
-Not a bird, not a squirrel… nothing.
+“There’s nothing...
+Not even in the distance...
+No birds, not even a squirrel… nothing.
 Literally the only animals I’ve found have been worms...
 There haven’t even been any fish in the water... everything has turned tail and fled… and justifiably so.
 There is some serious 'bad shit' happening in this forest…” Varhi sighed as Sairek and Cyial moved to lean him down to sit, causing Varhi to groan out in pain and moving to clutch his left side as the boy's muscles spasmed and he grimaced from the pain of the convulsions, willing his body to get back under his control.
 “Flaming Lands...
 Even the worms are few in number… Th-That’s why... there’s so many little burrows... that I’ve made… It’s not because I’ve eaten that many—it’s because I can hardly find any...”

 Sairek and Cyial both blinked at his free use of language.
 “Um... long story short, I guess that’s what happened.
 Well... ‘begged us’ would probably be more appropriate.
 So I... decided to come.
 We snuck in from the west side and came in through the north on his ship.”
 Sairek answered.